 We are a little more than on week to launch Always You (Release day is March 3rd, but Preorder is available now).
-Always You is a new Christian Romance Novel that is a part of The Potter’s House Books (Two), as well as the start to my new family series called The Murphy Brothers.
+Always You is an uplifting Christian Romance that is a part of The Potter’s House Books (Two), as well as the start to my new family series called The Murphy Brothers.
 (Have no fear!
 I’m working on the Big Prairie Romance books too!
 The next book in that series is scheduled to release in June!)

 Back to Always You...
 Once again, I thought it’d be fun to offer a sneak peek at Chapter One.
 Sooo….

 Chapter One, in it’s entirety, of Always You.

 (in which Lauren meets a man at the airport)

 Lauren squeezed her eyes tight, trying desperately to focus on the audible version of a story the talented Tamara Leigh had penned.
 But alas, even the commanding distraction of the Wulfriths would not take her mind away from the facts.

 Somebody please just let me off this plane.
 I’m really going to throw up!

 Another arctic gale rocked the cabin as the aircraft sat like a lame duck on the tarmac.
 The strong winter storm had snuck onto the Pacific West Coast like Santa Claus on Christmas Eve, only this visitor was not leaving any gifts of kindness.

 Served her right, she guessed, leaving her home, her family, and all the expectations she was certain she could never meet.
 If she worked harder to conform, tried to be a bit more like Ashley, maybe then…